I live an intense, pseudo-ascetic, life, focused on altruistic work, self-improvement, and personal-spiritual integrity.

 I'm open to two pretty different flavors of relationship:

-In the long run, I’m looking for a spiritual collaborator*, for the other other half of an altruistic power couple.
+In the long run, I would like to find a spiritual collaborator*, for the other half of an altruistic power couple.

 Constraints and relationship-essentials